orenafek/SBWT/README.md

 #### Developed in Scala (2.12) using SBT (0.13.8)

+#### Project Type
+This is a research type of project, hoping to be graded with a 100 :).

 ### Project Goals
 This project seggests a concreate implementation in Scala to the **A Bijective String Sorting Transform, by Gil & Scott** http://bijective.dogma.net/00yyy.pdf.
 Our implementation introduces a new, improved way of sorting strings, in a ** linear time (O(n)) **
  TODO: ORI ADD SOME MORE BLA BLA BLA

 ### Project Aspects

 * Bijective ...